UCAR-SEA/sea-website/docs/posts/20241106-discussion-strategic-plans.md

   - Strategic Planning
 ---

-# Upcoming SEA Discussion: Strategic Plans - "not strategic, not plans"
+# Upcoming SEA Discussion: Strategic Plans and navigating big picture themes

 Join the UCAR Software Engineering Assembly (SEA) at 9:00 am MT on November 14th for a lightly-moderated discussion on Strategic Plans and navigating big picture